At a Glance

 Why Sleep Apnea Doesn’t Always Cause Snoring

 Although snoring and obstructive sleep apnea (OSA) stem from a similar cause, they’re not exactly the same.
-Snoring refers to the sound that arises from the vibration of soft tissues in the airway during sleep.
+Snoring refers to the sound that arises from the vibration of soft tissues — typically the soft palate, uvula, and base of the tongue — in the airway during sleep.
 By contrast, sleep apnea refers to brief periods of stopped or reduced breathing.

 In OSA, these pauses in breathing are caused by physical blockage in the upper airway as the muscles relax, which is similar to what triggers snoring.
 However, not all pauses in breathing cause snoring.
 Snoring is generally louder when the sleeper is making an effort to breathe against an obstruction, so it may increase with moderate blockage but disappear when the airway becomes completely blocked.